trimalchionis7/Launching-Nginx-webserver-with-Docker-and-HTTPS/README.md

 # Launching-Nginx-webserver-with-Docker-and-HTTPS

-In this project I launch a Nginx web server using Terraform, Docker and a popular automatic certification tool called Letsencrypt.
+In this project I deploy a Nginx web server printing a personalised greeting message using the popular tools Terraform and Docker.
+I also enable HTTPS connection for the web server using the automatic certification tool Letsencrypt.

 In a first step, I deploy a Nginx web server hosted on an AWS EC2 instance and launched using the Infrastructure as Code tool Terraform.